The Story of Read for Science

 The founder, Dr. Merrie Koester, is a practicing scientist, science educator, educational consultant, novelist, visual artist, and poet.
 She has written, published, and presented extensively on the power of teaching STEM and the Arts together, a pedagogical practice now called STEAM.
 In her work as an educational consultant, Dr. Koester designs and facilitates professional development and training for school districts and other organizations who seek to develop empowering STEAM programs.
 She has been presenting her research at professional educational conferences for the last twenty-five years and is the STEAM education specialist for the University of SC Center for Science Education.

 Each novel and program features youth becoming empowered because they figure out how to solve problems themselves.
 They use creative problem solving and critical thinking as they acquire and apply STEM knowledge and skills, together with creative competencies.
-In the process, they become productive, pro-active citizens who know how to use their voices!
+In the process, they become productive, pro-active resilient citizens who know how to use their voices!

 Read for Science Publications